Virtual Field Trips

-A: Our virtual field trips tend to last 45 to 60 minutes and always include time for questions.
-The Ford’s Theatre Q&A / Custom Connection and private sessions can be shorter or longer, depending on the request.
+A: Our virtual field trips tend to last 40 to 60 minutes and always include time for questions.

 Q: For what ages is the virtual field trip appropriate?

 A: We include a grade-level recommendation with each program description.
-Our regular, live events with open registration are recommended for grades 3 and up.
 Private sessions can be easily adapted and customized to suit different age groups.
 We are pleased to serve students in second grade all the way up through life-long learners in retirement communities.